5 Minute Dairy Free Buttercream Frosting

 Ready for a dairy free frosting that actually tastes good?
 As a trained pastry chef and someone who keeps a kosher home, I have made A TON of dairy free desserts- good ones and bad ones!

 According to kosher rules, we don’t mix meat and milk together in the same dish, or even at the same meal.
 If we have a meat meal, we don’t have dairy dessert.
-Which means I have made lots and lots of dairy free desserts (umm you need to make these dairy free chocolate chip cookies) and this one is a keeper!
+Which means I have made lots and lots of dairy free desserts (umm you need to make these dairy free chocolate chip cookies) and this vegan vanilla frosting is a keeper!

 This icing recipe is made exactly like my 5 star rated regular vanilla frosting, except the butter and the milk are swapped out for plant based or dairy free versions.

 Its fluffy, thick, and holds it’s shaped when piped.
-It’s super delicious on top of my dairy free cupcakes!
+It’s super delicious on top of these dairy free cupcakes that are made with oil instead of butter.

-Best dairy free butter and milk to use
+Best dairy free butter and plant based milk to use

 Dairy Free butter- Personally I love using the Earth Balance baking sticks.
 You can also buy the tub of Earth balance but its harder to measure out and I find that it melts quicker than the sticks.
 You can get them at any grocery store.